18Nilsou/18Nilsou/README.md

 - 🔭 I’m currently working on my school project
 - 🌱 I’m currently learning the computer science in IUT in Aix-En-Provence
-- 📫 How to reach me: Twitter @nilsou013